Wavemark-Systems/wavemark/docs/README.md

 ### Workspace Structure

-This project uses Rust's workspace feature to organize related crates.
-The root `Cargo.toml` defines the workspace and lists all member crates.
+This project uses Rust's workspace feature to organize related crates and language bindings.
+The root `Cargo.toml` defines the workspace and lists all member crates and bindings.

 ### Crate Responsibilities